steffenbrand/error-radar/README.md

 - create and use accounts that have only READ access to the build servers REST API.
 - make it reachable only within your network.
-- seperate the application server from the database server.
+- separate the application server from the database server.